tymyrddin/blue-devsecops/source/docs/notes/risk-assessment.md

 For example, suppose there are services with assigned business criticality levels.
 In that case, you can say that if a bug affects a business-critical service (an authentication service, a payment infrastructure etc.), you will assign 5 points.
 This highlights why it is vital to understand a security posture and its processes.
 Measuring risk and priority with an endemic equation to a company's services will have great results.

+## Real-world

+Supply-chain attacks are one of the most serious risks.